About

 Brief Professional Bio

-I am a member of the full-time faculty in Graduate Business at the St. Mary’s College of California, and teach occasionally for various departments at the University of California, Berkeley.
-My industry experience includes time with the Global Transfer Pricing Group at Deloitte Tax as well as with Headstrong (formerly James Martin and Co.).
+I also taught for various departments at the University of California, Berkeley, including the Haas School of Business.
+My industry experience included time with the Global Transfer Pricing Group at Deloitte Tax as well as with Headstrong (formerly James Martin and Co.).

 Research Interests